About Get Into Teaching

 It starts here - we want teachers who are smart enough to know they don’t know it all.

 Ready?
 Bring it.

 Teaching is rewarding – in more ways than one.

-Once you’ve qualified, you’ll benefit from a competitive starting salary of at least £23,720, or £29,664 in inner London.
+Once you’ve qualified, you’ll benefit from a competitive starting salary of at least £25,714 or up to £32,000 in inner London.
 You’ll also have opportunities for rapid career progression, pay increases and a generous pension.